-432 individuals were supported during the year, including 313 survivors and 119 carers.
+- 412 individuals were supported during the year, including 293 survivors and 119 carers. - 116 new referrals were received, out of which 47 were carer referrals. - ❖ 172 Home visits were recorded and 309 calls providing telephone support were made/received.

-- 192 new referrals were received, out of which 55 were carer referrals. - ❖ 175 Home visits were recorded and 454 calls providing telephone support were made/received. - ❖ The area of need our clients required most were around Health and Social Care. - ❖ There were 789 attendances at Support Group Meetings around the county. - Public events in libraries to promote Headway Essex. - Organised social events for clients. - Facilitated presentations to health professionals and community support groups - Developed new and maintained existing links with Hospitals across Essex including stroke and cardiac wards. - Develop hospital link workers to promote earlier support for people with brain injury and their carers. - Increase in attendance at Support Groups Meetings (ABI and Carers)
+- The area of need our clients required most were around Health and Social Care and choice and control. - There were 820 attendances at Support Group Meetings around the county. - ❖ Public events in libraries to promote Headway Essex. - Run an Acquired Brain Injury Education and Vocational Programme in North and West Essex - Organised social events for clients. - Presentations to Speech and Language and physiotherapy teams across Essex - Community event at Colchester Garrison rehabilitation unit - Assisted Headway Centre with the Young Persons Groups - Facilitated presentations to health professionals and community support groups - Maintained existing links with Hospitals across Essex including stroke and cardiac wards. - Maintained hospital link workers to promote earlier support for people with brain injury and their carers. - Increase in attendance at Support Groups Meetings (ABI and Carers)

-- Continue to develop services for carers across Essex. - Nurture partnerships and develop more joint work. - ❖ To work with commissioners to gain funding for the service areas not currently supported. - Win contracts to provide further services to people with acquired brain injury and their carers.
+- Continue to develop services for carers across Essex. - Increase community support workers in South Essex - Nurture partnerships and develop more joint work. - To work with commissioners to gain funding across Essex for the service areas not currently supported. - Win contracts to provide further services to people with acquired brain injury and their carers.